 Career and Postgraduate Opportunities

-Trinity College Dublin’s LL.B. degree prepares students not only for life as ‘lawyers’ but also enables them to enter many career fields such as business, journalism, accountancy, banking, insurance, politics, foreign affairs and diplomacy and public services.
+Trinity College Dublin’s LL.B. degrees prepare students not only for life as ‘lawyers’, but also enable them to enter many career fields such as business, journalism, accountancy, banking, insurance, politics, foreign affairs and diplomacy and public services.
 The skills learned through studying law are useful in all walks of life.
 A law degree teaches students to think logically and analytically.
 It also equips students with the ability to carry out research, to apply relevant information to problems, to use language precisely, carefully and objectively.

 It is important to note that holding a law degree does not automatically entitled one to practice law.
-In Ireland, there are two legal professions - solicitors and barristers.
+In Ireland there are two legal professionals :- solicitors and barristers.

 Holders of law degrees who wish to train as solicitors in Ireland must apply to the Law Society of Ireland.
 The Law Society is the educational, representative and regulatory body of the solicitors' profession in Ireland.

-Law Graduates who wish to qualify as solicitors in Ireland must first
+Law Graduates who wish to qualify as a solicitors in Ireland must first

 - Pass an entrance examination, also known as the Final Examination - First Part (FE-1).